Eastbourne Ridge LoopIntermediate

 SampleRegister to view

-This discription is for the full loop in the anticlockwise direction which is easier than the clockwise direction.
+This description is for the full loop in the anticlockwise direction which is easier than the clockwise direction.
 You can also create a number of different shorter loops by taking any of the numerous entry and exit tracks along this route.

 Starting at Williams Park, head out to Marine Drive and head south towards Eastbourne, which eventually turns into Muritai Road.
 South of Eastbourne past most of the houses you'll hit the Bus Depot, the Bus Barn track is signposted at the southern end and heads straight up.

 At the Kowhai St track intersection follow the signs down towards Butterfly Creek.
 At the bottom of the hill you can take the return trip to Butterfly Creek or head north following the stream up the gorge towards the Muritai Park track.
 You climb back up to the main ridge which you want to stay on until the MacKenzie Track where the Hawtrey 'Route Only' section starts directly behind the signpost.